turbot/steampipe-mod-ibm-insights/dashboards/network/docs/vpc_detail.md

 - What are the address prefixes assigned to?
 - What are the subnets attached to?
 - what are the cloud service endpoint source addresses?
-- How default route table, security group and NACLs are configured?
+- How security groups and network ACLs are configured?